First Year of Parenthood

 When Kyvan was born, the minute I felt his teeny tiny body slide out of me and into my arms, right away I felt like my life changed.
 It was like discovering a new existence.
 The day I brought Kyvan home, my house felt different.
 From then on, zombie mode was turned on immediately, I didn’t even remember the last time I showered, ate, most of the times I didn’t even have time to take a shit and still today.
 Kyvan eats before me so I eat after I feed him.
 Laundry was overloaded for days, everything was just everywhere!
 I live with my sisters too and for weeks they barely ever saw my fiancé and I. Nor did we barely even seen them too.
 I was constantly in the room, of course, I get out as well but I was just extremely exhausted!
 For the first few months, I remember sleeping all day and actually waking up at 4:00 pm almost every day.
 My body was still healing and I just couldn’t do so much.
 Waking up every 2 hours through the night to feed Kyvan was what we had to adjust to.
 My fiancé and I took turns.
 Which were Day shifts and Night shifts.
 I did day shifts and he did night shifts, and then some days we switched shifts.

 Sleep is soooo important.
 I never really took the time to think of how meaningful sleep is now that I am a mother.
-For a long time I didn’t remember the last time I woke up and told myself, “Damn, I had a good sleep last night”.
+For a long time I didn't remember the last time I woke up and told myself, “Damn, I had a good sleep last night”.
 So as for right now, just SLEEP if you have the time!
 And SIT on the toilet as long as you can and take that EXTRA time in the shower!
-Or take a nice, warm, relaxing bath and add some lavender scents in there.
-I was never a bath person but since now I became a Mother, baths are so calming and I seem to appreciate this more than ever.
-I used to never like any air fresheners, soap, or candles that were made out of Lavender and now which became one of my favourites.
-My sister introduced me to lavender bath salt\balms and now I’m completely in love!
+Maybe take a nice, warm, relaxing lavender bath.
+Which became my favourite.
+My sister introduced me to lavender bath salt\balms and now I'm completely in love!
 Lavenders help promote stress relief, relaxation, and sleep.
-I meditate in my baths when I have time to bathe for a long time and also I would turn on my diffuser and put in some of my favourite essential oils in my bathroom to make my baths more calming and relaxing.
-If I’m not able to get a day to myself, even 10 minutes in the bathroom with some peace and quiet, I’m satisfied already!
-The first few weeks, I haven’t even seen the outdoor light as I have literally been living in a cave.
+I meditate in my baths when I have time to bathe for a long time lol and also I would turn on my diffuser and put in some of my favourite essential oils in my bathroom to make my baths more calming and relaxing.
+If I'm not able to get a day to myself, even 10 minutes in the bathroom with some peace and quiet, I'm satisfied already!
+The first few weeks, I haven’t even seen the outdoor light like I have literally been living in a cave.
 I remember the first day I stepped outside after being home for so long, the air smells so nice and seriously so fresh!

 Now Kyvan is sleeping really good again throughout the night.
-He used to take about 2-3 naps a day but now that he’s a little older he will take about 1-2 naps a day and he will go to bed at 11-11: 30 pm and wakes up around 10 am.
+He takes about 2-3 naps a day and he will go to bed at 11-11: 30 pm and wakes up around 10 am.
 All babies are different and their sleeping pattern changes so you will get sleep even if you don’t have any help.

 And if your able to go out and get some fresh air, see some friends, do it.
 It’s so therapeutic and it's so nice to get away just for a couple of hours to refresh your mind and get your thoughts away for a bit because some days it can be absolutely draining.
 So pick up the phone, call some friends and go out!